Dangko/ego-planner-for-ground-robot/README.md

 ## Simulation environment

 The simulation environment uses the open source simulation environment of the CMU Robotics Institute.
-The meshes files in the simulation environment have been configured, and users just need to install the relevant libraries.
+Users  need to install the relevant libraries and download the mesh file.
+We recommend to use the indoor environment to test the planner.

 The environment have two versions for ros-melodic and ros-noetic.
 The package in this project is for ros-melodic.